CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 All the nameservers within a TLD domain must register their nameservers with this TLD server; oth- erwise, nobody can find them.
-For each domain, such asexample.com, we need to add two records in thecomserver’s zone file: anNSrecord and anArecord.
-TheNSrecord specifies the nameserver for the example.comdomain, while theArecord specifies the IP address of the nameserver.
+For each domain, such as example.com, we need to add two records in the com server’s zone file: an NS record and an A record.
+The NS record specifies the nameserver for the example.comdomain, while the A record specifies the IP address of the nameserver.

 Lab Task.
-Please register yourexample.comand<NAME><YEAR>.edunameservers with their cor- responding TLD servers.
+Please register your example.comand <NAME> <YEAR>. edu nameservers with their cor- responding TLD servers.
 Remember to run"service named restart"to restart the nameserver after the changes.
 Also remember to change the serial number of the zone file; otherwise, the changes on the master server will not be synchronized to the slave server.
 After making the changes, please run the